Northeastern United States: Landmarks

 Almost half of the National Historic Landmarks maintained by the National Park Service are located in the Northeastern United States.

 Religion

 According to a 2009 Gallup poll, the Northeastern states differ from most of the rest of the U.S. in religious affiliation, generally reflecting the descendants of immigration patterns of the late 19th and early 20th centuries, with many Catholics arriving from Ireland, Italy, French Canada - Quebec, Portugal and east-central Europe.
-Massachusetts, Rhode Island, New York and New Jersey are the only states in the nation where Catholics outnumber Protestants and other Christian denominations.
+Massachusetts, Rhode Island, Connecticut, New York and New Jersey are the only states in the nation where Catholics outnumber Protestants and other Christian denominations.
 More than 20% of respondents in Maine, New Hampshire, and Vermont declared no religious identity.
 Compared to other U.S. regions, the Northeast, along with the Pacific Northwest, has had the lowest regular religious service attendance and the fewest people for whom religion is an important part of their daily lives as of 2015.